 Foodservice operators, distributors and manufacturers need to continue to look for innovative ways to deliver convenience for consumers.
 Additionally, menu choices will need to evolve to meet the growing interest in ingredient transparency, with these changes communicated on the menu and in marketing materials.
 Operators should also engage with diners through digital tools and social networks.

-The 2nd Edition of The Why?
+The second edition of The Why?
 Behind The Dine study was fielded in August 2015 in partnership with Technomic Inc., using a random sample of 1,500 U.S. diners.
 To access the full report, visit www.acosta.com/thewhybehindthedine.